PokemonHacker1337/HackedFlashGames/README.md

 13 Days in Hell:
 Start with 999999999 souls (money), start with 999999999 ammo, infinite health, reloading the gun is not required (not really sure how to word it, I made it possible to keep shooting even after the gun is out of ammo)

+3d Mario Racing:
+All levels unlocked, upgrades are free.

 Abobo's Big Adventure:
 All unlockables available, all levels unlocked, lots of lives, fast rage regeneration (I cannot make a hack where rage is always available, or else it will softlock)